-Compliance Notes 5 New Build There are no additional or different criteria to those outlined above specific to new build projects.
+Compliance Notes Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings There are no additional or different criteria to those outlined above specific to the assessment of extensions to existing buildings.
-Domestic-scale refrigeration equipment & small plug-in chillersThe scope of this BREEAM issue excludes domestic-scale refriger equipment and small 'plug-in' chillers and therefore plant not integral to building.
+Domestic-scale refrigeration equipment & small plug-in chillers The scope of this BREEAM issue excludes domestic-scale refrigeration equipment and small 'plug-in' chillers and therefore plant not integral to the building.
 GWP data not available Where GWP data is not available, the credit cannot be awarded by default.
 No cold food storage For developments where the tenant or end use function is known and cold food storage is not required, then this issue does not need to be assessed.

 Req.
 Design Stage Post Construction Stage 1&2 A marked-up design plan highlighting the cold food storage areas/plant in the building.
 A copy of the specification clause confirming either: Type(s) of refrigerant to be used.
 A letter from the design team/developer confirming: The refrigerant type specified remained unchanged.
-OR ANDManufacturer's information confirming:GWP of each refrigerant.
+Type(s) of reingerant to be used.
+AND Manufacturer's information confirming: GWP of each refrigerant.
 Where a change occurred, written confirmation from the design team confirming: Type of refrigerant(s) used.
-Manufacturer's information confirming:GWP of each refrigerant.
+AND Manufacturer's information confirming: GWP of each refrigerant.